History of the IAS Program

 In the 1990s, university strategic planning led to the creation of the Office of International Programs.
 That office, developed by Associate Provost for International Programs William Richter and his successors, and represents and coordinates international programs and activities at the university level.
 The Office of Study Abroad operates under the auspices of the OIP.
 Representatives from all of the colleges and most international programs on campus form the International Activities Council, and act as an advisory group to the Provost.

 The Arts and Sciences International and Area Studies program was created as a result of recommendations made by special committee appointed in 1994.
 Prior to that time, Dr. Charles Bussing (Geography), served for many years as director of the secondary major program.
 It was Dr. Bussing who was the driving force behind the creation of the secondary major itself.
 He was followed by interim directors Marion "Buddy" Gray (History) and Wayne Nafziger (Economics).
 Dr. Bradley Shaw (Modern Languages-Spanish) was appointed as director in 1995.

 Dr. Robert L.A.
 Clark (Modern Languages-French) became interim director in January of 2012.
 His responsibilities include advising and promotion of the Secondary Major in International Studies and the Secondary Major in Latin American Studies.
 He serves in matters related to international studies and seeks to promote opportunities for students and faculty to develop their international interests.
-The director works closely with the Office of Study Abroad and the Community Service Program to encourage involvement in their many and varied programs.
+The director works closely with the College of Arts and Sciences and the Office of Study Abroad to encourage involvement in their many and varied programs.